maximebochon/tips/os-windows.md

 &nbsp;

-Get the shortcut of an application pinned in the taskbar (Windows 7 and above):
+:link: Get the shortcut of an application pinned in the taskbar (Windows 7 and above):
 - type `WIN+R` and run `shell:user pinned`
 - enter the `TaskBar` directory, it should contain shortcuts to these applications
 - there may also be an `ImplicitAppShortcuts` directory containing other shorcuts

 &nbsp;

-Display HTTP proxy settings:
+:minibus: Display HTTP proxy settings:

 ```bat
 netsh winhttp show proxy